Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/ecc/Backdoor-IRONCTF2024.md

 We can follow this link <https://crypto.stackexchange.com/questions/61302/how-to-solve-this-ecdlp>

-We use an isomorphism to transfer the ecdlp to discrete log in GF(p).
+We use an isomorphism to transfer the ecdlp to a discrete log mod p.

 The mapping function is: